livramatheus/astronaut-svg-animation/README.md

 <h2 id="about-the-project">💻 About the project</h2>

 <p>I made this project just because I was in the mood of doing animations.
 As I really liked the final product, I decided to publish it on GitHub.
-With the illustration beign animated, it will give a nice touch on a website banner or in a 404 page.</p>
+With the illustration being animated, it will give a nice touch on a website banner or on a 404 page.</p>

 <h2 id="live-demo">🌐 Live demo</h2>